-- What clinical trials are available for HBV, and which ones might be right for me? - How long will the trial last, where is it being conducted, and how often will I need to go there? - Why do researchers think the new drug will work better than other approved treatments? - Who is most likely to benefit from this drug and what criteria may be associated with success? - How many people have tested the drug and what has happened to them? - What will be expected of me throughout the trial (what tests or medical procedures will I need)? - What are the possible risks and side effects involved? - What are the possible long- and short-term benefits? - Is taking the trial drug riskier than taking no treatment or continuing existing treatment? - Do I have to pay for any part of the trial or will my insurance pay for it? - What happens to my HBV when I stop taking the drug? - What is the medical follow-up care after the trial ends? - If this drug doesn't work for me, am I eligible to participate in another trial?
+- 1. What clinical trials are available for HBV and which ones might be right for me? - 2.
+How long will the trial last, where is it being conducted, and how often will I need to go there? - 3.
+Why do researchers think the new drug will work better than other approved treatments? - 4.
+Who is most likely to benefit from this drug and what criteria may be associated with success? - 5.
+How many people have tested the drug and what has happened to them? - 6.
+What will be expected of me throughout the trial (what tests or medical procedures will I need)? - 7.
+What are the possible risks and side effects involved? - 8.
+What are the possible long and short-term benefits? - 9.
+Is taking the trial drug riskier than taking no treatment or continuing existing treatment? - 10.
+Do I have to pay for any part of the trial or will my insurance pay for it? - 11.
+What happens to my HBV when I stop taking the drug? - 12.
+What is the medical follow-up care after the trial ends? - 13.
+If this drug doesn't work for me, am I eligible to participate in another trial?

 How can I learn more about specific clinical trials for hepatitis B?

-- First, talk to your doctor.
-If he or she is unfamiliar with clinical trials for HBV, then find a liver specialist (or "hepatologist") at the largest teaching hospital in your area. - Visit the Hepatitis B Foundation website for a directory of liver specialists, the HBV Clinical trials guide and an updated HBV Drug Watch at www.hepb.org.
+First, talk to your doctor.
+If he or she is unfamiliar with clinical trials for HBV, then find a liver specialist (or "hepatologist") at the largest teaching hospital in your area.
+Visit the Hepatitis B Foundation website at www.hepb.org/liver_specialist_directory for a national directory of liver specialists, HBV clinical trial sites, and an updated Drug Watch.
+Please call us at 215-489-4900 or email us at info@hepb.org for further information and referrals.